rversteegen/fb-mode/README.md

 The two modes are fairly distinct in their feature sets.

 freebasic-mode highlights based on a near-complete (though out of date) list of all FB keywords and builtin functions.
-It has functions/hotkeys to compile and run the file, and menu bar items.
+It has functions/keys to compile and (Unix only) run the file, and menu bar items.
 However, it currently has no support for line continuations, minimal support for multiline comments (can only highlight them), and suffers various bugs in syntax highlighting and indentation.